qawemlilo/ping-monitor/README.md

  - Added `protocol` property to the Monitor Options object
  - Added support for UDP servers.
 To monitor a UDP server, set the `protocol` property to `udp`
+ - Added the `restored` event which is emitted once when a server is up after beign down
  - Depracated `website` property on the Monitor Options object.
 Only use `address`
  - Refactored some code